 IAM also have their own associated IAM Surety Insurance firm (managed by Cornmarket), who can be very competitive in their own right for those passed the IAM test.
 I’ve personally bagged very cheap motorcycle insurance from them over the last few years.

 Members of the British Motorcycle Federation can get up to a 25% discount on motorcycle insurance UK, with BikeSure.
 You may even have associate BMF membership via another group too (e.g. Curvy Riders).
 Well worth investigating if this will help you.

 4. Check your Annual mileage

-Don’t over exaggerate your annual mileage.
+Don’t over-exaggerate your annual mileage.
 A lower figure can reduce your premium slightly.
 Conversely, don’t underestimate too much, if you exceed your annual mileage, increasing it, later on, will be more costly as it could incur admin fees.
-Some insurers may also ask for your vehicle mileage when starting the policy to check you don’t exceed.
+Some insurers may also ask for your vehicle mileage when starting the policy to check you don’t exceed it.
 On a recent policy, I undertook the difference between 7,000 and 10,000 annual mileage was £9, so only a small difference, but it all helps.

 5. Watch your Mods